 Answer: C Bathroom and bodily noise etiquette isn’t something we want to have to think about, but knowing about it is a social life saver both for the “offender” and those nearby!
 You might think it’s best to set the person’s mind at ease by saying something similar to “That’s okay, it happens to all of us.”
-However, passing gas is what’s politely called a “social unmentionable.”
+However, among adults, passing gas is what’s politely called a “social unmentionable.”
 And since it’s unmentionable, it’s best for us not to say a word about it, and keep the conversation going just as if nothing ever happened.
 Yep, really!

 10. From which direction should you approach your dining-table chair in order to sit down?

 C. Either direction is correct when sitting down.
 When exiting the chair, you should do so from the chair’s right.

 Answer: A Why does it matter from which direction (left or right) you enter and exit your dining chair?
 It sounds kind of picky and maybe a little OCD-like at first blush.
 Yet as in everything with etiquette, there’s a valid reason, and the reason is that it makes things easier to manage for everyone.
 You want to enter and exit from the left of your dining chair because when everyone does it, it keeps diners from bumping into each other, and it lets you know to move a bit to your right if the person next to you wants to exit.
 I share this tip and about 100 others in the dining skills e-guide you received when you subscribed to Manners Mentor.
 If you’re not a subscriber, join us today and receive your guide.
 When we eat, we’re only about 18 inches from the persons next to us.
 It’s hard not to notice their table manners and dining skills!
 You deserve a seat at every table.
 With the guide, you’ll feel right at home dining anywhere and with anyone!